Last modified December 17, 2025

 Imagine that a user has two workload clusters created, the WC1 and the WC2, on the management cluster.
 The user then installs, via the App custom resource called just bundle, an app bundle in the WC1 cluster.
 Everything works perfectly so far, see the figure below.

-The user creates App custom resource in the WC2 namespace and names it bundle as well.
-This is a problem, because globally, thebundle app is already installed in the management cluster, hence corresponding Chart custom resource of the name bundle already exists.
-Creating another app of the same name results in unique app operator to re-assign this Chart custom resource to the new instance of the app, effectively breaking the aforementioned link for the old one.
+The user creates an App custom resource in the WC2 namespace and names it bundle as well.
+This is a problem, because globally, the bundle app is already installed in the management cluster, so a corresponding Chart custom resource with the name bundle already exists.
+Creating another app of the same name causes the unique app operator to re-assign this Chart custom resource to the new instance of the app.
+This effectively breaks the aforementioned link for the old one.
 See this in the figure below.

 The broken link doesn’t result in removing the first instance.
-It however results in Chart custom resource being continuously switched between apps leading to continuous re-deployments and hence instability.
-Due to this it’s required that the bundle App custom resources are named uniquely, which results in creation of a separate set of corresponding resources and effectively unique deployment link.
+However, it does cause the Chart custom resource to be continuously switched between apps, leading to continuous re-deployments and instability.
+Due to this, it’s required that the bundle App custom resources are named uniquely.
+This results in the creation of a separate set of corresponding resources and an effectively unique deployment link.
 See the figure below.

 Configuring the bundle’s App resource for the unique app operator

 Once unique names are ensured, the App custom resource must be configured to be installed in the management cluster by the unique app operator.
-It’s done by the means of the app-operator.giantswarm.io/version: 0.0.0 label and the .spec.kubeConfig.inCluster: true field.
-See the snippet below, note some fields have been removed for brevity.
+This is done by means of the app-operator.giantswarm.io/version: 0.0.0 label and the .spec.kubeConfig.inCluster: true field.
+See the snippet below (note some fields have been removed for brevity).

 apiVersion: application.giantswarm.io/v1alpha1